-Unless the context otherwise requires, all references in this prospectus to the "Company," "Array Technologies," "we," "us," "our" or similar terms refer to ATI Intermediate Holdings, LLC and its consolidated subsidiaries before the Corporate Conversion, and Array Technologies, Inc. and, where appropriate, its subsidiaries after the Corporate Conversion.
-See "Corporate Conversion."
+Unless the context otherwise requires, all references in this prospectus to the "Company," "Array Technologies," "we," "us," "our" or similar terms refer to Array Technologies, Inc. and its consolidated subsidiaries.

 We, the selling stockholder and the underwriters have not authorized anyone to provide you with information or to make any representations other than those contained in this prospectus or in any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
 We, the selling stockholder and the underwriters take no responsibility for, and provide no assurance as to the reliability of, any other information that others may give you.
 This prospectus is an offer to sell only the shares offered hereby, and only under circumstances and in jurisdictions where it is lawful to do so.
 You should assume that the information appearing in this prospectus is accurate as of the date on the front cover of this prospectus only.
 Our business, financial condition, results of operations and prospects may have changed since that date.